 Ecclesiastical trusts and parish property

-The diocese has around 800 ecclesiastical and charitable trusts and parish properties vested in the Diocesan Board of Finance.
+The diocese has around 800 ecclesiastical trusts and parish properties held by (or vested in) the Diocesan Board of Finance as Custodian Trustee.

 For further information on selling or buying PCC property download this document.

 In some parishes the Incumbent and Churchwardens are trustees of secular trusts or charities set up before 1894, which is when Parish Councils were established.

 These charities often have a very small amount of capital that was intended to provide income for the relief of poverty (e.g. coal and blankets to elderly parishioners at Christmas).